Wolverine971/9takes/src/blog/people/historical/Frida-Kahlo.md

 	/>
 </div>

-Frida Kahlo, the Mexican artist, is known for her unique and powerful artistic style that reflected her innermost emotions and experiences.
-Her art was a reflection of her life, and her life was a reflection of her Enneagram Type 4 personality, the Individualist.
+<p class="firstLetter">Frida Kahlo, the Mexican artist, is known for her unique and powerful artistic style that reflected her innermost emotions and experiences.
+Her art was a reflection of her life, and her life was a reflection of her Enneagram Type 4 personality, the Individualist.</p>

 ## Emotional Depth